HANICA-DWA/Eloquent-JavaScript/06_object.md

 van Marijn Haverbeeke:_

 Some sprites should be able to bounce back when they hit the edge of their container.
-Perhaps UFO's should bounce, but bullits shouldn't.
+Perhaps UFO's should bounce, but bullets shouldn't.
 We could write a brand new _BouncingSprite_ class from scratch, but that would involve repeating some code very similar to what we already wrote.